ahoward/ro/README.md

 # SYNOPSIS

-keep all your content in git as god intended.  even images.
+keep all your content in git as god intended.

+even images.

+fuck wordpress.

 # TL;DR;